 How to protect yourself from infecting others while recovering at home?

-Word of adviceKeep in mind that even if your symptoms are clearing up and you're feeling better, it's important that you continue to self-quarantine to ensure you don't unknowingly spread COVID-19 to others.
 After stipulated time in quarantine, if you have mild or no symptoms (except for symptoms like fatigue, loss of smell and taste that can take 3-6 weeks or more to recover from), then getting a negative on the RT-PCR test may help you with moving out of isolation to resume routine activities.
 On the other hand, if you have recovered and tested positive after the RT-PCR test, then the doctor may ask you to remain in isolation and retest may be needed after a few days.
-In some people, RT-PCR tests may be positive months after recovery.
-But it is rare, in any case, a physician can tell what next steps should be based on your health status.

 Was this article helpful?